Cape Town Cost of Living update: 8 March 2018

 You crave for some of the foods you know from home like Italian Gorgonzola cheeses, Spanish ham or German rye bread or maybe your favorite Tim Tams or Cadbury’s Dairy Milk Chocolate?
 Then your cost of living in Cape Town can reach astronomic levels here like everywhere else around the world outside the country of production.
 Therefore we want to give you some real info about real prices.

 To keep your expenses at bay and enjoy all that Mother Nature in South Africa offers, you will soon keep to local products too.
-But that doesn’t always work when you crave for your favorite things from home… To give you an idea about the cost of living in South Africa I took notes of the prices when shopping and adjusted this list with the most recent costs when shopping in September and October 2017.
-I went shopping in several Cape Town suburbs in various supermarkets and tried to research an average price for each of the mentioned items.
+But that doesn’t always work when you crave for your favorite things from home… To give you an idea about the cost of living in South Africa I took notes of the prices when shopping and adjusted this list with the most recent costs when shopping this month.
+I went shopping in several Cape Town suburbs in various supermarkets and tried to research an average price for each of the mentioned items, but remember the prices in smaller local shops where locals shop might still be differing and be lower, as also there will be different products sold.
+The shops I visited are Checkers Hyper, PicknPay, Spar and Woolworths.

 • 1kg German bread (70%rye) R35.00 • 1 loaf toast bread R13.95 • 1 Bread Roll (Portuguese Roll) R8.00 • 1 Ciabatta Roll R8.00 • 1 Croissant R13.00 • 1kg Jungle Oats R23.99 • 500g Kelloggs Corn Flakes R25.99 • 370g Bonne Mamam jam R56.95 • 350g Nutella Chocolate Hazelnut spread R49.99 • 200g glass Nescafe Coffee Granules R79.99 • 500g Coffee beans (Local brand) R54.99 • 500g Nestle Hot Chocolate Drink R54.95